mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 1. There are a wide range of dimensions we might want to slice and dice web analytics data by, including time, user, visit, geography, device, browser, type of web page, web page, content and/or product, acquisition channel...
 2. There are a wide variety of metrics we might want to compare between dimension combinations e.g. unique users, visits, page views, events, purchases, conversion rates, revenue...
-3. Web analysts are generally very familiar with OLAP analysis / pivot tables: Google Analytics [cusotm reports] [ga-custom-reports] enables analysts to select metrics and dimensions like a primitive (and incredibly slow) OLAP cube, for example.
+3. Web analysts are generally very familiar with OLAP analysis / pivot tables: Google Analytics [custom reports] [ga-custom-reports] enables analysts to select metrics and dimensions like a primitive (and incredibly slow) OLAP cube, for example.

 Back to [top] (#top).